JoseRoca/WinFBX/docs/RichEdit/RichEdit Procedures.md

 # <a name="RichEdit_LoadRtfFromFileW"></a>RichEdit_LoadRtfFromFileW

-Loads the contents of a RTF file into a Rich Edit Control.
+Loads the contents of a RTF file into a Rich Edit control.

 ```
 FUNCTION RichEdit_LoadRtfFromFileW (BYVAL hRichEdit AS HWND, BYREF wszFileName AS WSTRING) AS BOOLEAN